kingosticks/gst-plugins-rs-build/README.md

-This repository is primarily for comiling (and currently, also hosting) Debian packages for [gst-plugins-rs](https://gitlab.freedesktop.org/gstreamer/gst-plugins-rs>) plugins.
+This repository is primarily for compiling (and currently, also hosting) Debian packages for [gst-plugins-rs](https://gitlab.freedesktop.org/gstreamer/gst-plugins-rs>) plugins.
 Right now this is geared around the spotify plugin but could be extended to other plugins, either packaged individually or bundled together.
 At some point, upstream